Home

 Many organisations have a role called Tech Lead, but the specifics vary widely.

 Coding.
-Tech Leads are always expected to remain in and around the code, but in some teams and organisations they remain significant individual contributors while in others this more takes the form of mentoring, pairing and reviewing code.
+Tech Leads are always expected to remain in and around the code, but in some teams and organisations they remain significant individual contributors while in others this mostly takes the form of mentoring, pairing and reviewing code.

 Architecture.
 Tech Leads always contribute to defining the system architecture, but the extent varies widely depending on the organisation and in particular whether there is a separate Architect role and if so how that operates.